ttsiodras/grlib-gpl/designs/leon3-zestsc1-xc3s1000/README.md

 [![Video of victory](../../contrib/image.jpg "Video of victory.")](https://drive.google.com/open?id=13J2ZKE6PlnomnE3vvsbwIWQYlRcjLYpY)

-**UPDATE**: And here's a session on the final version of the design: BlockRAM placed at 0x40000000, and frequency set at 34MHz:
+**UPDATE**: And here's a session on the final version of the design (BlockRAM placed at 0x40000000, and frequency set at 34MHz).
+The relevant code is under the "contrib" folder at the root of the repo.

     $ cd contrib
     $ cat example_program.c